-This securities trading policy (Policy) sets out the policy of AMA Group Limited (Company) regarding the trading in Company Securities.
+This share trading policy (Policy) sets out the policy of AMA Group Limited (Company) regarding the trading in Company shares and securities.
 In this Policy:

-• Security / Securities means ordinary shares of the Company including options, warrants, debentures and any other security on issue from time to time.
+- Shares means ordinary shares of the Company; and - Securities include Shares as well as options, warrants, debentures and any other security on issue from time to time.